Hans Lammers: Postwar insights

 After the war's conclusion, Lammers provided Allied interrogators with some insights into the nature of the Third Reich's hierarchy.
 Postwar mythology was such that many were convinced Hitler had completely ostracised the aristocratic officers under his command, but the truth was somewhat different.
-Lammers reported to the Allies that Nazi kingpins and high-ranking Wehrmacht officers received lavish gifts, severance packages, expropriated estates and huge cash awards.
+Lammers reported to the Allies that Nazi kingpins and high-ranking officers received lavish gifts, severance packages, expropriated estates and huge cash awards.
 Recipients of such benefits included Generals Heinz Guderian, Paul Ludwig Ewald von Kleist, Wilhelm Ritter von Leeb, Gerd von Rundstedt, and one of the Holocaust's chief architects, Reinhard Heydrich.